clowdr-app/clowdr/README.md

    environment config, Docker Compose config, etc then all tasks must be restarted.

+BCP: More instructions needed: If I make changes to the code, what do I need to do to kick the system to reload / restart appropriately?

 ## Formatting

 This repository uses Prettier for auto-formatting and checks for both pushes and